BabylonJS/OldDocumentationSite/content/overviews/Standard/WebGL2.md

 When possible (either on WebGL2 context or when extension is available on WebGL1 context), Babylon.js will use VAO to control rendering.
 VAO are a kind of geometry objects.
 Instead of sending all attributes and buffers used by a mesh (one for position, one for normal, one for indices, one for texture coordinates, etc..), you can build a VAO which will keep track of all attributes / buffers used.

-At rendering time, you ust have to set one VAO instead of multiple VBO (vertex buffer object).
+At rendering time, you just have to define one VAO instead of multiple VBO (vertex buffer object).

 You can find more details on [Tojicode's blog](http://blog.tojicode.com/2012/10/oesvertexarrayobject-extension.html).